AlanHorowitz/kafka-mini-project/README.md

 <br>

-## Use kafka-console-conmsumer to observe legit stream.
+## Use kafka-console-consumer to observe legit stream.

 <br>